Research, Writing & Advocacy

 RWA—which must be taken during your first semester at MSU Law—consists of a weekly class and a weekly seminar.
 In RWA, you will learn how to write objective legal memoranda while analyzing problems confronted by hypothetical clients.
 RWA is co-taught by three professors: your primary RWA professor, whose name will appear on your schedule; Professor Jeremy Francis, the Law College’s Writing Specialist who teaches grammar, punctuation, and style; and an MSU Law librarian who teaches research skills.

-Your first RWA class will be held during Immersion Week on Wednesday, August 21; room assignments (PDF) **UPDATED** are posted online.
+Your first RWA class will be held during Immersion Week on Wednesday, August 20; room assignments are posted online.
 This is a regular class and all students are expected to attend.
+You will have homework to prepare for that first class, so please refer to the “First Assignments” webpage in advance in order to prepare.

 Get ready to learn to write like a lawyer!
 Our RWA faculty look forward to meeting you.